 You’ve picked a time to read.
-You’ve chosen and practiced your reading.
+You’ve chosen a text and practiced your reading.
 You’ve created a mood.
 Now it’s time to read aloud.
-There are two important points to consider: (1) setting the stage to convey the importance of the experience, and (2) thinking aloud to help students view how a good reader approaches a text.
+There are two important points to consider: setting the stage to convey the importance of the experience, and thinking aloud to help students view how a good reader approaches a text.

 Setting the Stage

 I often begin read aloud by lighting a ritual candle and reciting a familiar quote or poem to set the mood.
 This communicates that something special is about to happen.
-I particularly like to use the Shel Silverstein (1974) poem “Invitation.”
-This simple poem, when read aloud, signals to students that we are about to do something very special—read!
+I particularly like to use the Shel Silverstein poem “Invitation.”
+This simple poem, when read aloud, signals to students that we are about to do something very special: read!

-Similarly, I often use a poem to bring the read aloud to an end.
-I like this one by Lee Bennett Hopkins (1990), “Good Books, Good Times!” which can be read by the teacher or by the class, chorally, or in groups.
+Similarly, I often use a poem to bring the read aloud to an end, such as Lee Bennett Hopkins' “Good Books, Good Times!”
+This poem can be read by the teacher or by the class, chorally, or in groups.

 Beginning and ending each read-aloud session with a quote or poem communicates to students the importance and value of the event.